 Helmets are a necessary safety countermeasure because motor vehicle operators often fail to see motorcycle riders.
 Bottar added, “two-thirds of all motorcycle accidents occur when a car invades the motorcycle right-of-way.”

-If you were involved in a New York motorcycle accident, contact Bottar Leone, PLLC to speak with an experienced attorney about your right to recover for personal injuries, medical bills and lost wages.
+If you were involved in a New York motorcycle accident, contact Bottar Law, PLLC to speak with an experienced attorney about your right to recover for personal injuries, medical bills and lost wages.